Toggle menu

 Does your household need extra financial support?
 If you're finding it difficult to keep warm, buy enough food or pay essential bills, you may be able to get extra help.

-East Sussex County Council have produced an easy-read guide to claiming the extra help available for people in East Sussex this winter
+East Sussex County Council has produced an easy-read guide to claiming extra help available for people in East Sussex

 How do I qualify for help?